Facts of Benito Juárez, Tlaxcala

 In the town of Benito Juárez, there is a total of 246 people who are between 55 and 59 years old.

-The group of women aged 55 to 59 represents 130% of the total population.
+The number of men aged 55 to 59 in the population is 116.

-The number of people between 60 and 64 years old in this locality is 225.
+The population of Benito Juárez between 60 and 64 years old is 225 individuals.

 The life expectancy of women in Benito Juárez is high, as there is a significant number of women aged 65 to 69, with a total of 69.

-The number of women aged 70 to 74 years old is 49.
+The female population between 70 and 74 years old is 49.

-The female elderly population, specifically between 75 and 79 years old, is 40 people.
+The female population in the age range of 75 to 79 years old is 40 people.

-The group of men aged 75 to 79 years in Benito Juárez has a population of 36 individuals.
+The number of men aged 75 to 79 in Benito Juárez is 36.

 The number of men in the population who are 85 years old or older is 19.